 Wilkins was born in Paris, France.

-Treavor Scales enters his second season as host of Hawks LIVE, the network's pre- and postgame show.
+Treavor Scales enters his third season as host of Hawks LIVE, the network's pre- and postgame show.

-Treavor Scales enters his second season as host of Hawks LIVE, the network's pre- and postgame show.
+Treavor Scales enters his third season as host of Hawks LIVE, the network's pre- and postgame show.

-Scales was hired in September, 2021 as the host of Hawks LIVE and Braves LIVE.
+Scales was hired in September, 2021, to be the primary host of Hawks LIVE and Braves LIVE for Bally Sports.
 He made his network debut as host of Braves LIVE on Sept.
 14, 2021.

 Prior to joining Bally Sports, Scales was a commentator for ESPN for six years, hosting SportsNation on ESPN+, SportsCenter on Snapchat, The College Football Show on Twitter, YouTube and the ESPN app and What's Good on ESPN IGTV.